Turkish editor hits out at media coercion under Erdogan

 Erdogan is feeling the strain on several fronts.

-Economic storm clouds are gathering.
-Credit ratings agency Standard & Poor’s cut its outlook on Turkey last Friday, citing the risks of a hard economic landing.
-And one of Erdogan’s pet projects, a massive new third airport for Istanbul, looks likely to be delayed by a court ruling.
+Economic storm clouds are gathering; credit ratings agency Standard & Poor’s cut its outlook on Turkey last Friday, citing the risks of a hard economic landing.
+And one of Erdogan’s pet projects, a massive new third airport for Istanbul, looked set to be delayed by a court ruling.

 Erdogan bristles at suggestions that he is anything other than democratic, casting himself as freeing Turkey from the shackles of unaccountable forces over the past decade - from an army that intervened to topple four governments in the second half of the 20th century to, more recently, the sway of Gulen.

-“Up until 11 years ago media in this country were functioning even above the government ...
+“Up until 11 years ago media in this country was functioning even above the government ...
 We have foiled this game,” he told a parliamentary meeting of his AK Party on Tuesday.

-He referred to a media “lobby”, his word of choice for those he sees as conspiring against him, including the “interest rate lobby” of speculators he says seek to harm the economy through higher borrowing costs, or the “preacher lobby” of Gulen’s acolytes.
+He referred to a media “lobby”, his word of choice for those he sees as conspiring against him, including the “interest rate lobby” of speculators seeking to harm the economy through higher borrowing costs or the “preacher lobby” of Gulen’s acolytes.

 “This country can no longer be ruled by the interest rate lobby, the preacher lobby, the media lobby,” he said.

 Restrictions on press freedom are nothing new in Turkey.
-In the days before Erdogan’s rise, when the military still held sway, criticism of Mustafa Kemal Ataturk, the revered founder of the modern secular republic, might have been enough to land a journalist in jail for “insulting Turkish identity”.
+In the days before Erdogan’s rise to power, when the military still held sway, criticism of Mustafa Kemal Ataturk, the revered founder of the modern secular republic, might have been enough to land a journalist in jail for “insulting Turkish identity.”

-Still, sections of the Turkish media remain fiercely anti-government, including secularist dailies Sozcu and Cumhuriyet, and more recently Zaman and Bugun, which are close to Gulen and have become more critical since the graft scandal erupted.
+Segments of the Turkish media remain fiercely anti-government, however, including secularist dailies Sozcu and Cumhuriyet, and more recently Zaman and Bugun, which are close to Gulen and have become more critical since the graft scandal erupted.

-But the characterization of the mainstream media as cowed by government interference will surprise few in Turkey.
-At least a dozen newspapers and 10 TV stations - including Haberturk - are owned by conglomerates with energy, construction or mining interests - all sectors heavily dependent on government contracts.
+But the characterisation of the mainstream media as cowed by government interference will surprise few in Turkey.
+At least a dozen newspapers and 10 TV stations are owned by conglomerates with energy, construction or mining interests, all sectors heavily dependent on government contracts.

 “This is not the first time a senior editor has spoken about this, but the intensity of Altayli repeating ‘I am not the only one’ means the entire conglomerate media, at a senior level, has been kept under immense pressure from Erdogan,” Yavuz Baydar, one of Turkey’s most prominent journalists, told Reuters.